<img src="https://ws.zoominfo.com/pixel/zvVNNaJfija36JfACT7K" width="1" height="1" style="display: none;">

 • Most established SaaS companies issue longer contract-based services, such as annual contracts.
 With this, customers are restricted from backing out mid-way as they please.
 This means more stability in retention rates for a given period.

 • Large companies attract large clients.
 These large clients are mainly financially established as well.
 Therefore, they’re unlikely to end their subscription due to financial constraints.
-Considering financial issues is one reason for customer churns, this gives them an upper hand at retention.
+Considering financial issues are a common cause of customer churn, this gives them an upper hand at customer retention.

 That said, larger businesses are more likely to stay within the 5% to 7% churn rate range.
 It’s a lot harder for smaller businesses and startups as they’re only starting to build their brand.